OCHA-DAP/hdx-python-api/doc/main.md

     dataset.remove_showcase(showcase)

-### Dataset Date
+### Reference Period

-Dataset date is a mandatory field in HDX.
-This date is the date of the data in the dataset, not to be confused with when data was last added/changed in the dataset.
+Reference Period is a mandatory field in HDX.
+It is the time period for which data are collected or calculated and to which, as a result, they refer.
+The reference period may be of any length: a year, a month, or even a day.
+It should not to be confused with when data was last added/changed in the dataset.
 It can be a single date or a range.

-To get the dataset date, you can do as shown below.
+To get the reference period, you can do as shown below.
 It returns a dictionary containing keys "startdate" (start date as datetime), "enddate" (end date as datetime), "startdate_str" (start date as string), "enddate_str" (end date as string) and ongoing (whether the end date is a rolls forward every day).
 You can supply a